K-theoretic Tate-Poitou duality and the fiber of the cyclotomic trace: Abstract

 \section{Abstract}

-Let $p\in \mathbb Z$ be an odd prime.
-We identify the homotopy type of the homotopy fiber of the cyclotomic trace for the sphere spectrum in terms of the algebraic $K$-theory of $\mathbb Z$.
-To do this, we prove a spectral version of Tate-Poitou duality for the algebraic $K$-theory spectra of number rings with $p$ inverted.
-This identifies the homotopy type of the fiber of the cyclotomic trace $K(\mathcal O_{F})^{\scriptscriptstyle\wedge}_{p} \to TC(\mathcal O_{F})^{\scriptscriptstyle\wedge}_{p}$ after taking a suitably connective cover.
-As a further application, we prove a conjecture of Calegari about the completed cohomology of congruence subgroups.
+Let $p\in \bZ$ be an odd prime.
+We prove a spectral version of Tate-Poitou duality for the algebraic $K$-theory spectra of number rings with $p$ inverted.
+This identifies the homotopy type of the fiber of the cyclotomic trace $K(\NR_{F})\phat \to TC(\NR_{F})\phat$ after taking a suitably connective cover.
+As an application, we identify the homotopy type at odd primes of the homotopy fiber of the cyclotomic trace for the sphere spectrum in terms of the algebraic $K$-theory of $\bZ$.